The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 Are we merciful, compassionate, filled with wonder at the sheer diversity of life all around us and so are sovereigns committed to respecting and protecting the inherent dignity of all animal life?

-Or, Are we cruel sovereigns, rulers who thwart access to justice and to restoration.
+Or, Are we cruel sovereigns, rulers who thwart animal access to justice and to restoration.

 II.